-With obesity rates being higher than ever in the USA, not to mention worldwide, the search for a magic pill for weight loss is high too.
-The truth is there isn’t one magic pill that will make the pounds disappear overnight.
-The only secret is that if you are eating more calories than you are burning off then you will gain weight.
+The truth is, there isn’t one magic pill that will make the pounds disappear overnight.
+The only secret is that if you are eating more calories than you are burning off, then you will gain weight.
 And if you eat less than you burn up, you will lose weight.
-It’s that simple (1)
+But, is it that simple?
+(1)

 In reality, weight loss isn’t as easy as this.
 We are working longer hours and after we squeeze in time with our families, there is little time left for exercise.
 Eating healthy goes out of the window in favor of fast food that we can grab and go.
 There is little scope for fruit and veg in today’s diet, it’s clear why obesity levels are so high.

 One method some people have tried is the use of laxatives.
 Let me point out two facts before we investigate laxatives further: laxatives do not equal weight loss, and they are neither healthy nor safe.
-If you do lose weight from using laxatives, research shows this weight is mainly water and you are putting yourself at risk (2).
+If you do lose weight from using laxatives, research shows this weight is mainly water, and you are putting yourself at risk (2).
 Abuse of laxatives is more common than ever these days.

 How Do Laxatives Work?